ohAitch/vlist-rs/README.md

 # The pesky cdr field

 Of course we are not constrained to only the type tags currently present in u3 (cell vs indirect atom).
-An ancient idea in the lisp world is https://en.wikipedia.org/wiki/CDR_coding
-Where you store `[A B C D]` as a linear array, despite its logical structure of `[A [B [C D]]]`
+An ancient idea in the lisp world is [CDR Coding](https://en.wikipedia.org/wiki/CDR_coding), where you store `[A B C D]` as a linear array, despite its logical structure of `[A [B [C D]]]`

 One can imagine a third "long cell" type, `struct u3a_quad { u3_noun car; u3_noun cadr; u3_noun caddr; u3_noun cdddr}`, for storing tuples of 3 or 4 elements.
 (Aligned so that a pointer to its `cadr` is distinguishable from a pointer to is `car`, respectively.)
 This introduces overhead when only 3 elements are present, though not more than if you were to store them as a pair linking to a second pair - but what is "overhead"?
 The `use` and `mug` have been swept under the rug.
-A simple scheme is to add a header for `use_dot; use_cdr; use_cddr; mug_dot; mug_cdr; mug_cddr`, which rolls back the space savings to only the `cdr` pointers.
+A minimal answer is to add a header for `use_dot; use_cdr; use_cddr; mug_dot; mug_cdr; mug_cddr`, which rolls back the space savings to only the `cdr` pointers.
 The three `use` can also be consolidated to a total "references anywhere inside this structure" count, at the cost of occasionally keeping whole quad-cells whose only live data is a `[caddr cdddr]` at the end.
 As for `mug`, caching only `mug_cddr` and forbidding placing quad-cell `dot`/`cdr` pointers in another quad-cell's `car` or `cadr` positions would maintain the constant-time bound.
 (You can, after all, always allocate a regular cell instead.)

 # Vlists

-This repository implements an elaboration on the "quad cell" scheme, outlined in https://cl-pdx.com/static/techlists.pdf
+This repository implements an elaboration on the "quad cell" scheme, the [VList Datastructure](https://cl-pdx.com/static/techlists.pdf).
 The core conceit is to store a list `~[1 2 3 4 5 6 7 8 9]` as an exponentially flatter sequence

 ```c
 a: {(-:! +<:!) +>-:1 +>+<:2 +>+>-:3 +>+>+<:4 +>+>+>-:5 +>+>+>+<:&b}